-For the purposes of determining how to vote your shares at our 2007 Annual Shareholders' Meeting, you are deemed to have "beneficial ownership" over your Mannatech shares if you 1) previously deposited your stock certificates with a broker; 2) purchased your shares directly through a broker; or 3) sent your stock certificates to a broker to be deposited into your brokerage account.
-Beneficial ownership is typically evidenced by a shareholder receiving all of our mailings from either their broker or through their solicitor, which is usually ADP Proxy Services, now known as Broadridge Financial Solutions, Inc.
+For the purposes of determining how to vote your shares at our 2008 Annual Shareholders' Meeting, you are deemed to have "beneficial ownership" over your Mannatech shares if you 1) previously deposited your stock certificates with a broker; 2) purchased your shares directly through a broker; or 3) sent your stock certificates to a broker to be deposited into your brokerage account.
+Beneficial ownership is typically evidenced by a shareholder receiving our mailings from either a broker or through a solicitor, which is usually Broadridge Financial Solutions, Inc.

-As a beneficial owner, a shareholder still owns their Mannatech shares, but we nor our transfer agent does not have access to any list of individual shareholders' names from the various brokers.
+As a beneficial owner, a shareholder still holds Mannatech shares, but neither we nor our transfer agent has access to any list of individual shareholders' names from the various brokers.
 The only information our transfer agent has concerning shareholders who own stock through a broker is the broker's name, the aggregate total number of shares held by each broker on behalf of their clients, and the aggregate number of votes cast for any of our proposals.

 WE CAUTION OUR SHAREHOLDERS THAT each brokerage firm has a unique set of voting instructions.
-As a result, a shareholder should always read all the information provided in each of the proxy information packet(s) received and follow the specific voting instructions enclosed in each packet with respect to applicable telephone numbers, Internet addresses, mailing addresses, and attending or voting at our Annual Shareholders' Meeting.
+As a result, a shareholder should always read all the information provided in each of the proxy information packets received and follow the specific voting instructions enclosed in each packet with respect to applicable telephone numbers, Internet addresses, mailing addresses, and attending or voting at our Annual Shareholders' Meeting.

 If a shareholder receives more than one proxy information packet, such shareholder's shares are registered in more than one account.
 Again, remember that each proxy information packet may have different voting instructions, account or control numbers, mailing addresses, Internet addresses, and telephone numbers.
-As a result, each shareholder should be cautioned to use only the set of voting instructions, account and control numbers, addresses, and telephone numbers provided in each of their proxy information packet to ensure their vote for all of their owned shares are properly included in the tabulation of votes for our meeting.
+As a result, each shareholder should be cautioned to use only the set of voting instructions, account and control numbers, addresses, and telephone numbers provided in such shareholder's proxy information packet to ensure such shareholder's vote for all of its owned shares is properly included in the tabulation of votes for our meeting.

-Beneficial shareholders are also instructed to read their proxy-voting card instructions given to them by their brokers or their brokers' solicitors prior to our meeting in order to obtain instructions on how to vote at our 2007 Annual Shareholders' Meeting.
-If a beneficial shareholder does not follow their specific brokers' instructions, our Inspector of Elections is not allowed to count such beneficial shareholder's vote by ballot at our Annual Shareholders' Meeting.
+Beneficial shareholders are also instructed to read their proxy-voting card instructions given to them by their brokers or their brokers' solicitors prior to our meeting in order to obtain instructions on how to vote at our 2008 Annual Shareholders' Meeting.
+If a beneficial shareholder does not follow the specific brokers' instructions, our Inspector of Elections is not allowed to count such beneficial shareholder's vote by ballot at our Annual Shareholders' Meeting.